Iron Wolf (organization): Propaganda and indoctrination

 The members were mandated to join the Lithuanian Riflemen's Union which had somewhat similar goals of creating a people's militia.
 Joining the riflemen allowed members to acquire and practice weapons without raising suspicion.
-Eventually, Iron Wolf planned to infiltrate the riflemen and "cleanse" it from "ideologically unreliable" personnel.
-Iron Wolf promoted sports particularly those that were related to military preparedness.
+Eventually, Iron Wolf planned to infiltrate the riflemen and "cleanse" it of "ideologically unreliable" personnel.
+Iron Wolf promoted sports, particularly those that were related to military preparedness.
 Special attention was paid to shooting sports and weapons instruction.
 Iron Wolf hired military instructors and requisitioned three machine guns.
 Starting in fall 1928, Iron Wolf started creating sections of the sports union in various schools to recruit youth into the organization.
 When Iron Wolf sections were blocked by legal obstacles, the organization worked with school groups organized by Young Lithuania, the youth branch of the Lithuanian Nationalist Union.
 In April 1929, Minister of Education Konstantinas Šakenis approved school curriculum on military preparedness and removed legal obstacles for Iron Wolf to organize student groups.
 In parallel, Iron Wolf worked to infiltrate and "cleanse" Dr. Jonas Basanavičius Nationalist Teachers' Union and to remove "non-patriotic" teachers from schools.

 Disestablishment

 Iron Wolf was loyal to Voldemaras and there were rumors that he might use it to oust President Antanas Smetona.
-Smetona acted first and removed Voldemaras as Prime Minister on 19 September 1929.
+Smetona acted first and removed Voldemaras as prime minister on 19 September 1929.
 Smetona demanded Sliesoraitis' resignation, but he refused and Iron Wolf split into two – those loyal to Smetona and those loyal to Voldemaras.
 Supporters of Voldemaras were persecuted and went underground; many other members resigned.
-On 30 November 1930, the office of the Supreme Staff was bombed giving Smetona an impetus for a full-scale prosecution of Voldemaras supporters.
+On 30 November 1930, the office of the Supreme Staff was bombed, giving Smetona an impetus for a full-scale prosecution of Voldemaras supporters.
 The Lithuanian Nationalist Union installed new commanders, Kazys Matulevičius and Brunonas Štencelis, who attempted to cleanse and reorganize the severely reduced organization.
 Tautos kelias was renamed to Mūsų tautos kelias (Path of Our Nation).
 However, the organization was in total disarray and was officially closed on 24 May 1930.
 The sports union was disbanded on 7 November 1930.

 The old Iron Wolf loyal to Voldemaras continued as an underground group known as Voldemarininkai.
 In 1934, its members attempted a failed coup d'état against President Smetona.
 Voldemaras was imprisoned, but was released in 1938 and emigrated to France.
 Nevertheless, Voldemarininkai continued to be active.
 They reestablished Iron Wolf after Lithuania was occupied by Germany in 1941.
 It was supposed to be similar to Nazi SA or SS and support the Lithuanian Nationalist Party (Lithuanian equivalent to the Nazi Party).
 However, the party was officially closed in December 1941.